discoverygarden/islandora_collection_search/README.md

 This module provides a block that works like the 'Simple Search' block, but it can narrow the search to objects within a given collection.
 However, it also has the option to search all collections, which would result in functionality identical to the 'Simple Search' block.

+If all the [Installation](#installation) and [Configuration](#configuration) steps have been successfully completed, the powerful and user friendly 'Collection Search' block should now be available.

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Contact [discoverygarden](http://support.discoverygarden.ca).